 What is the significance of the Juneteenth flag to all Americans?

-The Juneteenth flag also flew over the Wisconsin state capitol in Madison for the first time in 2020, temporarily replacing the rainbow flag that hovers over the East Wing to celebrate LGBTQ Pride Month throughout June.
-Meanwhile, in Syracuse, both the Juneteenth flag and the U.S. flag were flown at half-mast at City Hall on June 19, 2020, to memorialize the lives lost to COVID-19.
-Since its official Boston debut in 2000, annual Juneteenth flag-raising ceremonies have been launched in a number of U.S. cities, including Chicago, Boston, Las Vegas, Memphis, Galveston, and Omaha.
+The Juneteenth flag also flew over the Wisconsin state capitol in Madison for the first time in 2020, temporarily replacing the rainbow flag that hovers over the East Wing to celebrate LGBTQ+ Pride Month throughout June.
+Meanwhile, at Syracuse City Hall in New York, both the Juneteenth flag and the U.S. flag were flown at half-mast on June 19, 2020, to memorialize the lives lost to COVID-19.

 Where can you buy the Juneteenth flag?

-- History.com: “Texas passes a bill becoming the first state in the nation to make Juneteenth an official state holiday”
+- History: “Texas passes a bill becoming the first state in the nation to make Juneteenth an official state holiday”

 - WLWT5: “Juneteenth flag flies above city hall for first time in Cincinnati history”

 - Wisconsin State Journal: “Juneteenth flag to fly above Wisconsin state Capitol for first time”